-Reserve requirements prescribed in the Valuation Manual are intended to support a statutory objective of conservative valuation to provide protection to policyholders and promote solvency of companies against adverse fluctuations in financial condition or operating results pursuant to requirements of the Standard Valuation Law.
+Reserve requirements prescribed in the Valuation Manual are intended to support a statutory objective of conservative valuation to provide protection to policyholders and promote solvency of companies against adverse fluctuations in financial condition or operating results pursuant to requirements of Model #820.

-A principle-based valuation is a reserve valuation that uses one or more methods or one or more assumptions determined by the insurer pursuant to requirements of the Standard Valuation Law and the Valuation Manual.
+A principle-based valuation is a reserve valuation that uses one or more methods, or one or more assumptions, determined by the insurer pursuant to requirements of Model #820 and the Valuation Manual.
 This is in contrast to valuation approaches that use only prescribed assumptions and methods.
 Although a reserve valuation may involve a method or assumption determined by the insurer, such valuation is a principle-based valuation only as specified in the Valuation Manual for a product or category of products.